 Things to do near Darwin Forest

 Darwin Forest holidays can be a complete experience in their own right.
 A weekend of forest walks and hot tub dips was more than enough to keep our London-based family happy.
 But if you wanted to venture further afield, there’s plenty to see and do in the area.
 The Peak District’s beautiful rolling landscape is a haven for walkers, and there are several walks suitable for little legs.
-The Chatsworth Estate is close enough to Darwin Forest for a short visit, but really the country manor and exensive grounds deserve a full day’s exploration.
+The Chatsworth Estate is close enough to Darwin Forest for a short visit.
+To make the most of the country manor and extensive grounds, though, you really need to devote a day to exploring.
 And Bakewell‘s a pretty market town, good for a wander followed by a session sampling the local tarts and puddings.

-These are just a few of the activities in Derbyshire’s Peak District, and we’ll be posting about more on the blog.
-In the meantime, what would you recommend for families in the Peak District?
+These are just a couple of the places we visited in Derbyshire’s Peak District.
+What would you recommend for families in the Peak District?

 Disclosure: other than our travel costs and the extra activities (WaterWalkerz and Body Zorbing) we didn’t pay for our long weekend at Darwin Forest.
 They provided us with the stay so that I could write about it here, and share the experience on social media.
 Prices vary.
 To find out more, visit the Landal Darwin Forest website.